espocrm/documentation/docs/development/metadata/client-defs.md

 ## model

+*string*

 Defines a client record model class.
 Optional.

 ## acl

+*string*

-Defines a client scope acl class.
+Defines a client acl class.
 Optional.

 The default value: `'acl'`.
 Path `client/src/acl.js`.

 ## aclPortal

+*string*

-Defines client scope acl for portals.
+Defines a client acl class for portals.
 Optional.

 The default value: `'acl-portal'`.
 Path `client/src/acl-portal.js`.

 ## createDisabled

+*boolean*

 Allows to disable the ability to create entity from user interface (from the list view).

 ## searchPanelDisabled

+*boolean*

 Allows to hide a search panel on the list view.

 ## views

-list, detail, edit view classes
+Custom view classes for list, detail, edit.

 Example: